Bauble/bauble.webapp/README.md

+## This repo has been put out to pasture.
+For the future of Bauble on the web see the [Bauble/bauble.web](https://github.com/Bauble/bauble.web).

 # Bauble
 Bauble is a web application for managing plant collections.
 It is intended to be used by botanic gardens, arboreta and herbariums to manage their plant records.
 For more information visit http://bauble.io